HTML: SGML-based versus XML-based HTML

 Those are the main changes necessary to translate a document from XHTML 1.0 to HTML 4.01.
 To translate from HTML to XHTML would also require the addition of any omitted opening or closing tags.
 Whether coding in HTML or XHTML it may just be best to always include the optional tags within an HTML document rather than remembering which tags can be omitted.

 A well-formed XHTML document adheres to all the syntax requirements of XML.
 A valid document adheres to the content specification for XHTML, which describes the document structure.

-The W3C recommends several conventions to ensure an easy migration between HTML and XHTML (see HTML Compatibility Guidelines).
+The W3C recommends several conventions to ensure an easy migration between HTML and XHTML.
 The following steps can be applied to XHTML 1.0 documents only: